mtford90/siesta/DOCS.md

 window.PouchDB = require('pouchdb');
 ```

-## Boilerplate Projects [TODO]

-The quickest way to get up and running is to fork one of the boilerplate/example projects.

-* Script Tags
-* CommonJS with Browserify
-* CommonJS with Webpack
-* CommonJS with Webpack & ReactJS

 # Concepts

 Before reading through this documentation you should understand the concepts outlined in this section.
 If anything is less than clear please join us in [gitter](https://gitter.im/mtford90/siesta) where we can help clear things up and improve the documentation for the next person who has problems.